AI Financial Projections in Consulting: Why Consultant-Controlled Inputs Protect Your Firm's Credibility

 How do I make AI audit deliverables credible with skeptical CFOs?

-Use an AI audit platform with manual input controls for financial projections.
+Use an AI readiness assessment platform with manual input controls for financial projections.
 Consultant-entered rates, hours, and benchmarks replace AI-generated guesses, giving you defensible numbers based on your methodology.
 When every variable in the projection traces back to a real input, the CFO can interrogate the assumptions without questioning the entire report.

 Can I store my consulting rates in an AI audit tool?